worldamazing/plan/docs/overview.md

 ## Updates
 > Significant updates are listed below, minor tweaks can be found in the git history.
 All dates in YYYY-MM-DD format.
+- **2024-12-02**: Consolidated and expanded the four critical steps
 - **2024-12-01**: Expanded key highlights in the introductory section, added section on exploitation under luxury, added new Q&A about work schedules, and rearranged some parts
 - **2024-11-30**: Expanded luxury class section, rearranged sections
 - **2024-11-28**: Expanded intro section